Centre for Counter Fraud Studies

-The Centre for Counter Fraud Studies (CCFS) was formed in 2009 and is one of the specialist research centres of the Institute of Criminal Justice Studies.
-It has been founded to accommodate the growing interest in counter fraud that has occurred within the Institute over the last ten years, providing a clear focus for research, knowledge transfer and educational provision to the counter fraud community.
+The Centre for Counter Fraud Studies (CCFS) is one of the specialist research centres of the Institute of Criminal Justice Studies, formed in 2009 to accommodate the growing interest in counter fraud that has occurred within the Institute over the last ten years.

 The problem of fraud is underestimated, undervalued and under researched.
 There is much that can be done to tackle it and central to that is enhancing our knowledge of the problem and what works in reducing it.
 CCFS has been created to enhance this knowledge and contribute towards a reduction in the problem.
 I hope you will register with the CCFS to receive further information and become active in the activities we intend to run.